krishnan-Rama/transFlow/README.md

 ### Concluding Note

-To successfully run this pipeline, ensure that scripts in the specified `${module}` directory and `nextflow.config` are properly configured for your system.
-Refer to individual nextflow scripts in the `modules` directory and the configuration file for more detailed information or to modify specific behaviours of the pipeline.
+To successfully run this pipeline, ensure the configuration script `nextflow.config` is properly configured for your system (HPC partition and allocated CPU/memory).
+For more detailed information or to modify specific pipeline behaviours, refer to individual nextflow scripts in the `modules` directory and the configuration file.

 ### Author Information